What is young-onset dementia?

 Other terms used for dementia that started before age 65 include ‘early-onset dementia’ and ‘working-age dementia’.
 This information refers to young-onset dementia as this is the term preferred by many people with the condition.

 Young-onset dementia is caused by broadly similar diseases to dementia in older people (‘late-onset dementia’), but there are some important differences.
 There is a wider range of diseases that cause young-onset dementia and a younger person is much more likely to have a rarer form of dementia.

 Young-onset dementia is also more likely to cause problems with movement, walking, co-ordination or balance.
 This is one reason why younger people with dementia may see a neurologist (a specialist in diseases of the brain and nervous system) rather than – or as well as – a psychiatrist (a specialist in mental health).

 However, people under 65 do not generally have the co-existing long-term medical conditions of older people – especially diseases of the heart and circulation.
 They are usually physically fitter and dementia may be the only serious condition that a younger person is living with.

-Early-onset dementia is more likely than late-onset dementia to be hereditary.
-In perhaps 10 per cent of all people with young-onset dementia the condition seems to have been inherited from a parent.
+Young-onset dementia is more likely than late-onset dementia to be hereditary.
+In around 10% of all people with young onset dementia the condition seems to have been inherited from a parent.
 If dementia has been inherited, the diagnosis may have implications for birth relatives of the person such as their siblings (brothers and sisters) or children.